 Parenting Coordination is a process separated parents can access for implementing a parenting schedule, sharing child-related information, reducing the conflict between them, and decreasing their dependence on litigation and the Court to resolve parenting issues.
 It can ultimately save costs; financially and emotionally for children and parents, and relationally for the co-parenting relationship.

-Parenting Coordination gives parents the opportunity to create healthier and more positive outcomes for themselves as coparents and, most importantly, for their children.
-A properly trained and experienced PC can provide parents with current research on child-centred approaches to parenting, educate them about child development and psychological needs, help them put the missing and necessary details in parenting plans and ultimately make decisions when necessary, if arbitration is included.
+Parenting Coordination gives parents the opportunity to create healthier and more positive outcomes for themselves as co-parents and, most importantly, for their children.
+A properly trained and experienced PC can provide parents with current research on child-centered approaches to parenting, educate them about child development and psychological needs, help them put the missing and necessary details in parenting plans, and ultimately make decisions when necessary if arbitration is included.
 As the popularity of parenting coordination continues to increase, there are more providers offering their services.

 Parenting Coordination often includes arbitration, which allows the parenting coordinator (PC) to make decisions when parents are unable to resolve an issue.
 This ability to make decisions is specified under the Arbitration Act of Alberta but not all PCs arbitrate to the same extent.
-The way the parenting coordination process is managed exists on a continuum with some PCs emphasising education and mediation techniques to assist the parents in reaching their own solutions on one end and at the other end, PCs who primarily make decisions through arbitration sdairporttransport.com.
-Generally, mental health professionals, including psychologists who are parenting coordinators tend to emphasise parent education and parent-created solutions visit here xxxhub.info.
+The way the parenting coordination process is managed exists on a continuum with some PCs emphasizing education and mediation techniques to assist the parents in reaching their own solutions on one end and at the other end, PCs who primarily make decisions through arbitration.
+Generally, mental health professionals, including psychologists who are parenting coordinators tend to emphasize parent education and parent-created solutions.

-When choosing a parenting coordinator to work with you and your coparenting partner, make sure you understand the training and experience that individual has as well as the process that practitioner has developed and follows to ensure you have the best person to work with your family.
+When choosing a parenting coordinator to work with you and your co-parenting partner, make sure you understand the training and experience that an individual has as well as the process that the practitioner has developed and follows to ensure you have the best person to work with your family.